Our Blog & Product Reviews

 Do not: Attach your CCTV cameras to your gutter

 Attaching your cameras to guttering leaves them exposed and vulnerable to the weather.
-It may seem like a good idea because it is high up but the cameras will be to exposed and it is unlikely your guttering could support the cameras weight for too long anyway.
+It may seem like a good idea because it is high up but the cameras will be to exposed and it is unlikely your guttering could support the weight of the camera for too long anyway.

 Rules and regulations